ucartz/ucartz_stream-converter/readme.md

 - Open your favourite browser and then open the URL—for instance, https://yourdomain/ or https://yourdomain/yourfolder.
 - You must be able to see the home page of your SSL Stream Converter.
 Please register and start using the SSL Stream Converter.

+##Things to remember

+- The first user has admin privileges.
+An admin can decide on active users and manage them through the user management option.
+Only active users can log in.
+- If the SSL Stream converter App does not work, the admin can check the system requirements under the review menu (via the link https://yourdomain/system-requirement).
+- 'Forgot password' will work only after updating the SMTP details in the .env file.

 Note: If you don't see the .env file, go to settings and tick the option "Show hidden files" (applicable only if you are using the cPanel control panel).

 For detailed instructions along with the screenshot, Please find the word file included (SSL Stream Converter detailed explanation.docx).